 Meanwhile, under the direction of volunteer instructor Marty Sievers, an enthusiastic group of students in our Mast Building Class, constructed a new lightweight hollow mast for Elvira using the ‘bird’s mouth’ technique.

 As a tribute to her historical significance, in 2012, Elvira was placed on the New York State list of Historic Landmarks and was officially listed in the National Register of Historic Places.
-The Gardner Foundation grant is designed to finish the job and have Elvira sailing for her 110th anniversary in 2016.
+The Gardiner Foundation grant is designed to finish the job and have Elvira sailing for her 110th anniversary in 2016.
 Tasks remaining include; refinishing the interior of the hull and faring and painting the exterior, installing the coaming, toe rails, floorboards and seats, building a new centerboard, rudder, lower ballast keel, rudder post, tiller, bowsprit, day cabin, boom, gaff and jib club, re-rigging, launching, sea trials, etc., etc. It is for many of these tasks that we need volunteer help.
-Phone us at (631) 286-2700 or email us at email@example.com.
+Phone us at (631) 286-2700 or email us at firstname.lastname@example.org.